 Why study education in South Africa?

 From the student uprisings against apartheid to contemporary campus life, educational institutions in South Africa have long been sites of social struggle and political organization, as well as centers of formal education.
-This was seen again in recent “Fees Must Fall” protests by university students nationwide.
 In this context, witness the vital role education has played in the development of a country.
 Visit classrooms in the cities of Durban, Johannesburg, and Cape Town, and the majestic mountains of rural KwaZulu-Natal.
 Develop your professional skills during a weeklong practicum, and an educational transformation and leadership workshop.
 Stay with local families and witness the day-to-day challenges of their lives.
 Study the Zulu language and culture and interact with nongovernmental organizations, academics, and community leaders crafting education policy.
 As part of the program, you will integrate theory and practice with field research as you take excursions to key historic, natural, and cultural sites in both urban and rural settings, including the oldest game reserve in Africa, the sites of apartheid-era massacres and riots, and the Phoenix Settlement, home of the late Mohandas Gandhi.

 - Develop deep, multidimensional insights into education across South Africa.